-- ABS and traction control lights will be on but this is normal.
-To reset them, turn the steering wheel all the way to the right then all the way to the left.
+- ABS and traction control lights will be on, but this is normal.
+To reset them, turn the steering wheel all the way to the right then to the left.
 Repeat a couple of times.
-Then drive for five minutes and the warning lights including ABS and tracking control lights should reset.
+Then drive for five minutes, and the warning lights, including ABS and tracking control lights, should reset.

 Read the fault codes via the OBD-II port if any warning lights remain on.